ChristianVillalba/node_js/README.md

     * native_node_module.js
 * External Node Modules
     * index.js

-More information in the respectives sections
+More information, descriptions and how to run the code, in the respectives sections

 ### Dependencies
 * node.js